Real root finding for low rank linear matrices: Algorithm: description, correctness, complexity

-\begin{itemize} \item {\sf IsReg}: inputs parameters $A, U, S$ and {outputs} {true} if $(A, U, S)$ satisfies {\sf G} and {\tt false} otherwise; \item {\sf RatPar}: inputs a zero-dimensional polynomial system $f$ and returns a rational parametrization of its solutions; \item {\sf Project}: inputs a rational parametrization of a finite set $\setZ \subset \CC^N$ and a subset of the variables $x_1, \ldots, x_N$, and {outputs} a rational parametrization of the projection of $\setZ$ on the space generated by this subset; \item {\sf Lift}: inputs a rational parametrization of a finite set $\setZ \subset \CC^N$ and a number $\fiber \in \CC$, and {outputs} a rational parametrization of $\{(\fiber,x) \, : \, x \in \setZ\}$; \item {\sf Image}: inputs a rational parametrization of a finite set $\setZ \subset \CC^N$ and a matrix $M \in \GL(N, \CC)$; {outputs} a rational parametrization of $M^{-1}\setZ$; \item {\sf Union}: inputs rational parametrizations encoding finite sets $\setZ_1, \setZ_2$ and {outputs} a rational parametrization of $\setZ_1 \cup \setZ_2$. \end{itemize}
+{\sf RatPar}: inputs a polynomial system $f$; returns {either the empty list if $\zeroset{f}=\emptyset$, or} an error message if $\zeroset{f}$ is not zero-dimensional, otherwise a rational parametrization of $\zeroset{f}$;

+{\sf Project}: inputs a rational parametrization of a finite set $\setZ \subset \CC^N$ and a subset of the variables $x_1, \ldots, x_N$, and {outputs} a rational parametrization of the projection of $\setZ$ on the space generated by this subset;